nodejitsu/handbook/book.md

 <a name="Deploying_Applications"></a>
 # Deploying Applications

-If it is your first time deploying an application, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
-You'll be able to deploy your app in seconds.
+If it is your first time deploying an application and are eager to get started, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
+Jitsu has a one line installer, it's self-documenting, and you'll be able to deploy your app in seconds.

+## Getting Started

+Getting an application deployed to Nodejitsu is easy.
+We've been helping contribute to npm ( the Node Package Manager ) since it's beginnings and our deployment strategy follows a lot of the same conventions that npm follows.

 ## Jitsu, The Nodejitsu Command Line Tool